Monash University, Australia

 # Step 4: Print pixel map

-uses the grammar of graphicsggdibbler
+view(pixel_map)ggplot2 to implement itggplot2 uses the grammar of graphicsggdibbler is forggdibblerggdibbler packageggdistalphabetically in package list

-Exampleggplot(toy_temp_dist) +
+ggdibbler Exampleggplot(toy_temp_dist) +

 geom_sf_sample(aes(geometry=county_geometry, fill=temp_dist), linewidth=0, n=7) +